Methodological refinement of the submillimeter galaxy cross-correlation function measurements and their uncertainty estimation: Conclusions

-We analyse the cross-correlation function and auto-correlation function for individual fields in the GAMA regions, comparing the z$_{spec}$ and z$_{ph}$ samples.
+We further analyse the cross-correlation function and auto-correlation function for individual fields in the GAMA regions, comparing the z$_{spec}$ and z$_{ph}$ samples.
 The G15 field was found to have a stronger signal compared to the other fields at almost all angular separation distances for both the z$_{spec}$ and z$_{ph}$ samples.
 The results suggest that there is no general large-scale bias produced by the sample or methodology, but rather, it may be more related to a sample variance problem of the large scale structure at the G15 region.
 In fact, the SGP and G15 regions showed excess large-scale structures in the foreground sample compared to the G09 and G12 regions.
 However, this excess alone could not explain the observed lensing results because the SGP showed a weaker cross-correlation signal.
 Considering the background sample, the auto-correlation function for the G15 region was very similar to those of the G09 and G12 regions, showing only slightly higher correlation, while the SGP region showed a much weaker auto-correlation function.
 Therefore, it seems that the stronger cross-correlation found in G15 is produce by the rare combination of two excess of large-scale structure in both the foreground and background samples.

-Despite the stronger signal, there is currently no indication that the G15 region should be discarded, and with the addition of more independent regions in future analyses, it will be possible to perform a statistical analysis to quantify the degree of anomaly in the G15 results.
-The subsequent papers of this three-part series focus on other aspects of the study of magnification bias and will address the potential bias introduced by the G15 signal to the constraint of cosmological parameters.
+Despite the stronger signal, there is currently no indication that the G15 region should be discarded, and with the addition of more independent regions in future analyses, it will be possible to perform a statistical analysis to quantify the degree of anomaly in the G15 results and its cosmological implications.